Frequently Asked Questions & Fees

 Who gets counseling?

 All kinds of people get counseling.
-We’ve had many clients say to us, “I wasn’t sure about counseling because I thought only crazy people get counseling.”
+We’ve had many clients say to us, “I wasn’t sure about counseling because I thought only really emotionally disturbed people get counseling.”
 This is simply not the case!
 Many “normal” functioning individuals find counseling helpful because life is hard, at times, for everyone.
 Most people, at one time or another, find themselves stuck in a negative cycle in a relationship, experiencing depression or anxiety, or unhappy with the quality of their relationships with loved ones, or feeling ready to make changes in their life and not feeling too sure how to do that.

 How do I schedule an appointment?